python/cpython/Doc/library/mmap.rst

 which returns a file descriptor directly (the file still needs to be closed when done).

-For both the Unix and Windows versions of the function, *access* may be specified as an optional keyword parameter. *access* accepts one of three
+For both the Unix and Windows versions of the constructor, *access* may be specified as an optional keyword parameter. *access* accepts one of three
 values: :const:`ACCESS_READ`, :const:`ACCESS_WRITE`, or :const:`ACCESS_COPY` to
 specify readonly, write-through or copy-on-write memory respectively. *access*